DevJ2K/WeatherAppSwiftUI/README.md

 ## Next features
 - Widgets for home and lock screen
 - Adding more 3D models and animations
-- Notification to prevent the sunrise and sunset
+- Tabs with an historic list of the previous search